AkashJain19012/MicrosoftTeamsClone/README.md

 # MicrosoftTeamsClone

 I made this Microsoft Teams Clone App as a part of Microsoft Engage 2021.
+It supports the feature of video conferencing and messaging.

 You can download and run this app.